waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - GNEISS (GRAVELER) Lv35: Weak to Fighting and Water.
   - KIMCHI (ODDISH) Lv10: Poison resists Fighting.
 Needs training.
   - SHUCKIE (SHUCKLE) Lv15: High defense, but weak to Water.
-- Strategy: Train KIMCHI (ODDISH) to Gloom/Vileplume for resistance.
-Use Calcifer as primary attacker.
+- Strategy: Use Hyper Potion on Calcifer.
+Use Smokescreen to lower Poliwrath's accuracy.
+Use Flame Wheel/Headbutt to chip away health.

 # Strategy for Secondary Goal
 - Method: Deliver SecretPotion to Jasmine.
 Return to Olivine City.
 Enter the Lighthouse.
 Take the stairs/elevator to 6F.
 Talk to Jasmine at (8, 8) to deliver the medicine to Amphy.